RoadieHQ/helm-charts/backstage/README.md

 ```

 **WARNING:** Reinstalling `nginx-ingress` will change the external IP of the cluster and require
-updating NS1 with the new A records.
+updating your DNS provider with the new A records.